miachom/hatchet/tRCC_run/READ.md

 `conda install tabix picard mosdepth`
 `conda install shapeit -c dranew`

 3. As DFCI cannot get Gurobi license because its not considered academic, hatchet is installed with a different Pyomo-supported solver instead of using Gurobi.
 This might make the hatchet run slower as compared to using Gurobi according to their documentation.
+Or alternatively you can try getting your own Gurobi license for invidual use on a specific system or machine.
 4. Install `cbc` or `glpk` with conda.
 Here, I am using glpk as `conda install -c conda-forge glpk`
 5. Set the Pyomo-supported solver by setting environment variable `HATCHET_COMPUTE_CN_SOLVER` to `cbc` or `glpk` as